parka6060/parka6060.github.io/_posts/2023-01-10-youre-not-changing-their-mind.md

 Beliefs act as mental models that shape how we perceive the world.
 And once these models are formed, they become resistant to change.

-I found many intriguing takeaways from Dave Gray's book "Liminal Thinking," which can be applied to conflict resolution.
+I found many takeaways from Dave Gray's book "Liminal Thinking," which can be applied to conflict resolution.
 Here I discuss my reflections on these ideas.

 ## The Pyramid of Belief